webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-An asset from a chunk was added to the compilation.
+Triggered when an asset from a chunk was added to the compilation.

 - Callback Parameters: `chunk` `filename`